wasp-lang/strong-path/README.md

 ### Publishing to Hackage

-`stack sdist` to build publishable .tar.gz., and then we need to upload it manually.
+`stack sdist` to build publishable .tar.gz., and then we need to upload it manually to Hackage.

+Check if Hackage correctly built the Haddock docs -> if not, you need to upload them manually (check Hackage webpage for instructions).

 Make sure to update the version of package in package.yaml.